Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Introduction

-Density Functional Theory (DFT) is a well-established quantum chemistry-based method widely used to calculate the properties of atomic systems, including adsorption energy in catalysis.
+Density Functional Theory (DFT) is a quantum chemistry-based method widely used to calculate the properties of atomic systems, including adsorption energy in catalysis.
 Despite its high accuracy, DFT requires substantial computational resources.
 Consequently, evaluating a large number of materials for catalyst design using expensive quantum chemistry-based approaches like DFT for high-throughput screening becomes infeasible.
-As a solution, researchers are turning to machine learning approaches, which offer the potential to accurately predict properties at a reduced computational cost.
-Notably, extensive databases such as the Open Catalyst 2020 (OC20) dataset \cite{chanussot2021open} comprise over 1.2 million DFT relaxations of adsorbate-catalyst systems (approximately 250 million single-point calculations) across a substantially broader structure and chemistry space than previously realized.
+As a solution, machine learning approaches are gaining much attention due to their potential to accurately predict properties, such as energy and forces, at a reduced computational cost.
+Notably, extensive databases such as the OC20 dataset \cite{chanussot2021open} comprise over 1.2 million DFT relaxations of adsorbate-catalyst systems (approximately 250 million single-point calculations) across a substantially broader structure and chemistry space than previously realized.
 These datasets serve as the foundation for training and deploying machine learning models, aimed at predicting the energy and interatomic forces of the adsorbate-catalyst systems.
 The extensive availability of material databases like OC20 for adsorbate-catalyst systems has significantly accelerated the adoption of ML approaches in catalysis, particularly Graph Neural Networks (GNNs) \cite{ghanekar2022adsorbate, liao2022equiformer, gasteiger2021gemnet, xie2018crystal, schutt2017schnet, gasteiger2020directional, ock2024multimodal}.